 conpal LAN Crypt consists of the two components: The conpal LAN Crypt administration and the conpal LAN Crypt client.
-Both components are typically installed on standard workstation computers with the Windows 10 (x64) operating system.
+Both components are typically installed on standard workstation computers with the Windows 10 (x64) or Windows 11 (x64) operating system.
 Security officers use conpal LAN Crypt Administration to define and distribute encryption profiles and then make them available to users.